AbhinavReddy-Dev/AbhinavReddy-Dev/README.md

 [abhinavreddy.dev](https://abhinavreddy.dev)
 <!--  -->
-👨🏻‍💻 I am a Full-Stack Developer (Web & Mobile) and a Masters graduate in CS at California State University, Chico.
+👨🏻‍💻 I am a Full-Stack Developer (Web & Mobile), also with ML experience and a Masters graduate in CS at California State University, Chico.

 [![An image of @abhinavreddydev's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/abhinavreddydev)](https://holopin.io/@abhinavreddydev)